JimLynchCodes/Room-Walkers/README.md

 ---

-This project became the basis for a private game I created called [Game of Ninja](gameof.ninja).
+This project became the basis for a game I created called [Game of Ninja](gameof.ninja).